 This article helps you:

 Amplitude offers you several different ways of looking at your event segmentation results.
-In this section, we'll explain the differences between them.
+In this section, learn the differences between them.

 The default measure for the Event Segmentation chart, it displays the total count of unique users in your segment who triggered the event you added in the Events Module.
 View the exact count by simply hovering over the specific data point you’re interested in.
-If you want to inspect the users who make up that data point, just click on it (see our Help Center article on Amplitude’s Microscope feature to learn more).
+If you want to inspect the users who make up that data point, click it to activate Microscope.

 Like Uniques, Event Totals is a straightforward, count-based measure.
 The difference is that instead of counting unique users, it graphs the total count of times a specific event was fired at each data point.